 Vinpocetine is a synthetic substance derived from an alkaloid compound found in the leaves of the Vinca minor, or lesser periwinkle plant, and Voacanga seeds.
 It’s often advertised as being able to improve memory or focus due to reported effects of increased blood flow to the brain.
-Some studies of elderly and stroke patients suffering mild or moderate symptoms of dementia have reported improvements in memory, concentration, and cognitive skills, but vinpocetine does not appear to benefit those with more severe symptoms of mental disorders and dementia.
-More research is needed to determine the effects of vinpocetine on healthy and younger populations.
+In some countries (such as China, Germany, and Russia), vinpocetine is considered a drug, however its status in the United States is controversal.

 Vinpocetine is on the DoD Prohibited Dietary Supplement Ingredients list.